Climb to 22,841 feet / 6962 meters in style

 - Climbing permit

 - Helicopter transport from basecamp to trailhead (requires two “Deluxe” participants)

 - Porter for personal climbing gear and clothing

-- Three scheduled hotel nights in Mendoza (double occupancy)
+- Three scheduled hotel nights in Mendoza (single occupancy)

-- One scheduled hotel night in Penitentes (double occupancy)
+- One scheduled hotel night in Penitentes (single occupancy)

 - All scheduled restaurant meals in Mendoza and Penitentes at the beginning of the expedition

 - All team climbing gear, tents and cooking gear